needle-mirror/com.unity.behavior/Documentation~/example.md

 uid: example
 ---

-# Behavior graph example
+# Get started with Unity Behavior

 This section provides an example to illustrate how to create a behavior graph.
 The scenario involves an agent (GameObject) that randomly makes a choice between two actions, showcasing different functionalities of behavior graph.
 The agent has the following two options:

 * Think about what to do and wait for 5 s.
 * Talk to itself and search for a random target (GameObject) that talks or calls out a message for the agent.
 Consequently, the agent selects that target and moves towards it.

 This example illustrates the implementation of decision-making processes and action sequences within behavior graphs.